keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ### Modeling combinable structures

-Structures defining a `combine()` operation form a typeclass known as a **semigroup** under a specific condition: that `combine()` is associative.
+Structures defining a `combine()` function form a typeclass known as a **semigroup** under a specific condition: that `combine()` is associative.
 Semigroups are very common, and constraining `E` to have an instance of `Semigroup` provides great API flexibility.
 First, let's see how the `Semigroup` typeclass is defined:

 :::{.numberLines}
 ```scala